haowenz/FEM/README.md

 ## News
 ### 03/13/2018
 We pushed the source code of FEM purely in C to replace the old hybrid one.
+Note that the index construction becomes slower since qsort is slower than STL sort.

 ### 03/10/2018
 The source code of FEM is avaliable.
 We removed the dependence on Intel TBB library so that FEM can be easily used and tested.
 A parallel sorting without dependency on third party libraries will be added to FEM soon.